 In what state should you file for divorce?

-The law typically allows for the filing of a divorce in the state where either the husband or the wife has a legal residence.
-The person starting the divorce usually files in the state where he/she lives when that is the state of legal residence of the parties.
+The law typically allows for the filing of a divorce in the state where either spouse has a legal residence.
+This means that the person starting the divorce usually files in the state where they live, if they've lived there for at least 6 months.

 Before choosing where to start the divorce, it’s important to know how that state handles the division of military pensions.
 The federal law governing the division of military pensions is the “Uniformed Services Former Spouses’ Protection Act” (USFSPA).

 This federal law says that the state of legal residence of the military member always has the power to divide the military pension in a divorce.
 So if you file for divorce in a state that is not the military member's state of legal residence, then the court may not have the authority to divide the pension.
 (Note: The military member can still consent to the court's division of the pension.)
 Also, some states have other laws that can affect what happens to a military pension.
 Both of these topics are complicated and require advice from an attorney to avoid traps and problems.